 What Happens: Not all co-op ad space is created equal.
 Certain placements drive more clicks than others, and retailers will know which slots their customers tend to be more drawn to.
 However, all too often, retailers will try to sell a space to a brand just because it is available, rather than because it generates a high volume of traffic and sales.

 How to Fix It: Backing up negotiations with insight from an can help brands buy better ad space.
-However, it’s important to utilise a tool that’s designed for co-op ads, like .
+However, it’s important to utilise a tool designed for co-op ads, like .
 Using such a platform will help Account Managers understand the best positions to request, ensuring their ad spend is working hard to increase their share of voice.
 Plus, retailers who know brands are monitoring ads will be keen to impress, so they’re far more likely to offer their top-performing placements.

 2. The Ad has Been Overshadowed